top of page

 LiBLA is composed of a section for creating keywords, a section for suggesting recommended papers every week, a section for improving the accuracy of the recommended papers, and a section for managing papers.

-Creating keywords using strong ontology dictionary
+Creating keywords using strong ontology databases

-LibLA is a fully white-box in-house AI model
+LiBLA is a fully white-box in-house AI model

 based on TF-IDF.